Cedar Knolls, New York

-Cedar Knolls is a neighborhood of the city of Yonkers in New York's Westchester Countyknown for the neoclassical-style architecture of its houses, which give it a "frozen in time" look of an early-20th century town.
-It shares a zip code and postal address with the neighboring village of Bronxville, New York.
+Cedar Knolls is a neighborhood of the city of Yonkers in New York's Westchester County, known for its neoclassical-style architecture of its houses, giving it a "frozen in time" look of an early-20th century town.
+It shares a zip code and postal address with the neighboring Bronxville, New York village.

 Established in 1913, the 104-acre community is home to fewer than 200 homes.
 There are no stores or sidewalks.
-Granted landmark status in 1996, home modifications, including changes to landscapes, construction of new buildings, alterations of existing buildings, exterior paint color, and removal of trees taller than eight feet, are overseen by the district's Landmarks Preservation Board.
+Granted landmark status in 1996, the district's Landmarks Preservation Board oversees home modifications, including changes to landscapes, construction of new buildings, alterations of existing buildings, exterior paint color, and removal of trees taller than eight feet.

-Present-day Cedar Knolls is located on land historically associated with the Wecquaesgeek tribe of the Lenape nation, and the area was later settled by Dutch colonists beginning in the 17th century.
+Present-day Cedar Knolls is located on land historically associated with the Wecquaesgeek tribe of the Lenape nation.
+Beginning in the 17th century, Dutch colonists settled the area.

 Notable former residents include Ford C. Frick, the former commissioner of Major League Baseball, composer Jerome Kern, and Charlie Chaplin.